 Hudry, K. (2013).
 Communicative Development Inventories.
 In F. Volkmar (Ed.), The encyclopedia of autism spectrum disorders.
-Springer.
+New York: Springer.

 Barrett, B., Byford, S., Sharac, J., Hudry, K., Leadbitter, K., Temple, K., Aldred, C., Slonims, V., Green, J., & the PACT Consortium (2012).
 Service and wider societal costs of pre-school children with autism in the UK.
 Journal of Autism and Developmental Disorders, 42, 797-804.

 Elsabbagh, M., Mercure, E., Hudry, K., Chandler, S., Pasco, G., Charman, T., Pickles, A., Baron-Cohen, S., Bolton, P., Johnson, M. H., & the BASIS Team (2012).
 Infant neural sensitivity to dynamic eye gaze is associated with later emerging autism.
 Current Biology, 22, 338-342.